bhateu/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-10](figure/unnamed-chunk-10.png)

-The new Mean of the Total steps per day is : 9354.2295.
+The new Mean of the Total steps per day is : 1.0766 &times; 10<sup>4</sup>.
-The new Median of the Total steps per day is : 10395.
+The new Median of the Total steps per day is : 1.0766 &times; 10<sup>4</sup>.

-Having adopted the given strategy (as in step 2), the mean and median after creation of the new dataset remains unchanged.
+Having adopted the given strategy (as in step 2), the mean and median, after creation of the new dataset with imputed values, shift by 1411.9592 and 371.1887 respectively.

 ### Differences in activity patterns on weekdays and weekends